The Art of Jester Park & Polk County Conservation

 The Galleries at Jester Park Nature Center offers the opportunity for local art to be displayed and made available for sale to park visitors.

-This art exhibition highlights the work of Tiffane Cassady.
+This art exhibition highlights the photography of Ty Smedes.

 FREE to the public